apigee/appservices-ios-template/README.txt

 P.S.: You can install XCode from the Mac App Store.
 XCode is Mac only… You cannot develop iOS applications from anything but an Apple machine http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12

+This sample is maintained by Tim Anglade.
+Please open all bugs as issues on our github repo, or email tim@apigee.com if you have any questions.